 1. Terms Regarding Tax Return Preparation

-- Scope of Return Preparation Services.
-Our services in preparing your tax returns are limited to tax return preparation, and our preparation of a return should not be viewed as assurance that any particular reported position is correct.
-If we become aware of a return position for which we believe a penalty under the Code is likely to apply, we will bring that position to your attention.
-If you would like us to advise you concerning any specific matter on your tax return, please contact us to discuss expanding the scope of our services.
-Any Tax Advice rendered in connection with the preparation of any tax return is subject to the provisions described under Section 2 “Terms Regarding Tax Advice” below.We will prepare the tax returns and other tax related filings and documents and schedules as agreed in writing with you.
-It is your responsibility to carefully examine and approve the completed tax returns before signing and mailing them to the tax authorities.
+(a) Scope of Return Preparation Services.
+ScaleFactor’s services in preparing tax returns are limited to tax return preparation (“Tax Return Services”).
+ScaleFactor’s preparation of a return should not be viewed as assurance that any particular reported position is correct.
+ScaleFactor will notify Customer if ScaleFactor becomes aware of a return position for which it believes a penalty under the Code is likely to apply.
+Contact ScaleFactor to amend the Order if Customer wants Tax Advice concerning specific tax return matters.
+Any Tax Advice rendered in connection with the preparation of any tax return is subject to the provisions described under Section 2 (Terms Regarding Tax Advice) below.
+ScaleFactor will prepare the tax returns and other tax related filings and documents and schedules as specified in the Order.
+It is Customer’s responsibility to carefully examine and approve the completed tax returns before signing and sending them to the tax authorities.

-- Foreign Accounts.
-Note that any person or entity subject to the jurisdiction of the United States (includes individuals, corporations, partnerships, trusts, and estates) having a financial interest in, or signature or other authority over, bank accounts, securities, or other financial accounts having a value exceeding $10,000 in a foreign country, shall report such a relationship.
+(j) Foreign Accounts.
+Any person or entity subject to the jurisdiction of the United States (includes individuals, corporations, partnerships, trusts, and estates) having a financial interest in, or signature or other authority over, bank accounts, securities, or other financial accounts having a value exceeding $10,000 in a foreign country, shall report such a relationship.
 Although there are some limited exceptions, filing requirements also apply to taxpayers that have direct or indirect control over a foreign or domestic entity with foreign financial accounts, even if the taxpayer does not have foreign account(s).
 For example, a corporate-owned foreign account would require filings by the corporation and by the individual corporate officers with signature authority.
-Failure to disclose the required information to the U.S. Department of the Treasury may result in substantial civil and/or criminal penalties.If you have a financial interest in any foreign accounts, you are responsible for providing us with all the information necessary to prepare Form TD-F-90-22.1 required by the U.S. Department of the Treasury on or before June 30th of each tax year.
-If you do not provide us with information regarding any interest in a foreign account, we will not be able to prepare any of the required disclosure statements.
+Failure to disclose the required information to the U.S. Department of the Treasury may result in substantial civil and/or criminal penalties.
+Customer shall provide ScaleFactor with all the information necessary to prepare Form TD-F-90-22.1 required by the U.S. Department of the Treasury on or before June 30th of each tax year if Customer has a financial interest in any foreign account.
+ScaleFactor will not prepare the above referenced disclosure statements if Customer does not timely provide the requisite information.

 2. Terms Regarding Tax Advice

-- Limitations on Oral, Messaging and Email Communication.We may discuss with you our views regarding the tax treatment of certain items.
-We may also provide you with tax information in the body of an email.
+(a) Limitations on Oral, Messaging and Email Communication.
+ScaleFactor may discuss its interpretation of the tax treatment of certain items or provide Customer with tax information in the body of an email.
 Any advice or information delivered orally or in the body of an email (as opposed to a memorandum delivered as an email attachment) will be based upon limited tax research and limited discussion and analysis of the underlying facts.
-Additional research or more complete review of the facts could affect our analysis and conclusions.
+Additional research or more complete review of the facts could affect ScaleFactor’s analysis and conclusions.
 Because of these limitations and the related risks, it may not be appropriate to proceed with any transaction or any tax return reporting position solely on the basis of any oral, messaging or email communication.
-You accept all responsibility for any loss, cost, or expenses resulting from your decision (i) not to have us perform the research and analysis necessary to reach a more definitive conclusion and (ii) to instead rely on an oral or email communication.
-The limitation in this Section 2.1 will not apply to an item of written Tax Advice that is delivered to you as a document attached to an email.
+Customer accepts all responsibility for any loss, cost, or expenses resulting from its decision to not have ScaleFactor perform the requisite research and analysis necessary to reach a more definitive conclusion but rather rely on an oral or email communication.
+The limitation in this Section 2(a) will not apply to an item of written Tax Advice that is delivered as a document attached to an email.

-- Facts and Assumptions.
-ScaleFactor’s Tax Advice will be limited to the investigation described in the body of the Tax Advice, and we will rely on the assumptions and representations described in the Tax Advice.
-Any change in or addition to these facts, assumptions, or representations could materially and adversely affect our analysis and conclusions.
-If you for any reason believe that any facts, assumptions, or representations in any Tax Advice are incorrect or incomplete, you must notify us immediately to discuss the impact on our analysis and conclusions.
-You should not rely upon any item of Tax Advice that is based on facts, assumptions, or representations that you believe to be incorrect or incomplete.
+(b) Facts and Assumptions.
+ScaleFactor’s Tax Advice will be limited to the investigation described in the body of the Tax Advice, and ScaleFactor will rely on those assumptions and representations described in the Tax Advice.
+Any change in or addition to these facts, assumptions, or representations could materially and adversely affect ScaleFactor’s analysis and conclusions.
+Customer shall notify ScaleFactor immediately if Customer believes any of the facts, assumptions or representations in the Tax Advice are incorrect or incomplete.
+Customer should not rely upon any item of Tax Advice that is based on facts, assumptions, or representations that Customer believes incorrect or incomplete.

 3. Terms Applicable to All Tax and 1099 Services

-- Savings Clause.
+(k) Savings Clause.
 In the event any provision herein violates a tax jurisdiction’s Standard of Conduct specifically applicable to a client, as to that client, such provision shall be (i) modified to the extent necessary to be in compliance with that specific standard, or (ii) rendered void if modifying the provision cannot result in compliance with the specifically applicable standard.
 In the event any portion of the Agreement, including these Terms, is found to be void, illegal or unenforceable, all remaining provisions shall remain in full force and effect.